These Branching Moments

 Then it was left to the clowns of the troupe, Takajou and the tiny juggler Mr. Do, to mercilessly shove as many flyers in the hands of Harajuku pedestrians as they could manage.

 “Ahoy, Mister Whiskers!”
 Takajou shouted to a young man with big cat ears and tail and mauve eyes in short shorts, socks above his knees, and a puffy shirt with black ribbons around his wrists and neck.
-His hair was white, grown down to his neck, giving him a scholarly appearance.
+His hair was mostly white, grown down to his neck, giving him a scholarly appearance.
+That is, but for a ceremonial pattern, rings of black on the hair draping his forehead and the tips of his ears, echoed by a single band of black around his right thigh.

 “Um, hello fine sir in a spooky mask.” replied the cat boy.